Frequently Asked ?'s

 Some groups begin meeting as early as the second week of the semester.
 We begin working to fill your request as soon as we receive it.
 Depending on the number of other requests we have received for your class and the availability of our tutors, your group could take between 1-3 weeks to form. please stop by or call our front desk of an update on the status of your request.

 Consistent attendance is the corner stone to academic success.
 Should you need to miss a session it is required that you contact the CTAE prior to the meeting time of your group.
 Acceptable means of contact include a phone call to the front desk (773) 508.7708 or an email to firstname.lastname@example.org.
 Any student who has more than 3 absences for the same group may also be asked to leave.

 This policy is enforced due to the volume of requests the CTAE receives.
 Many students are placed on wait lists for use of our service.
-If consistent attendance is not possible for you our Tutor Led Study Halls might prove to be more affective for your learning style.
+If consistent attendance is not possible for you, our Tutor Led Study Halls might prove to be more effective for your learning style.
 For our current schedule of drop-in Study Halls click here.

 To appeal your removal from a group due to excessive absences, email us at email@example.com.